Quickstart

 Pre-acceptance

 You can submit a verdict before a transaction reaches the review wait step — for example, while automatic AML screening is still running.
 Fireblocks stores the verdict and applies it automatically when the transaction reaches the waiting state.
+This is useful when you have already completed your own review and want to avoid any delay.Request

 Response example

-The response returns "status": "PRE_ACCEPTED" if the transaction has not reached the wait step yet.
+"status": "PRE_ACCEPTED" if the transaction has not reached the wait step yet.

 Error handling